anant-svc/slimonade/README.md

 ### Who will get the code?
 I will share the code with you and teams.
 I will help to understand and customize ($).
 You can post a message in discussion - https://github.com/anant-svc/slimonade/discussions/1

+### Where is code hosting?
+I have hosted the source code on alternate website privately.

 ---

 ### Credits